Shrine of Lal Shahbaz Qalandar: Sufis

-The shrine is considered to be the chief shrine for malangs and qalandars - adherents of a distinct Sufi order inspired by the teachings of Lal Shahbaz Qalandar.
+The shrine is considered to be the chief shrine for malangs and qalandars who follow the teachings of Lal Shahbaz Qalandar.
 The matted hair and torn clothing of the malangs may be influenced by Hindu Shaivite yogis, as Sehwan Sharif was a stronghold of the Shaivite Hindu tradition prior to the Partition of British India.

 The shrine also holds dhamaal ceremonies, or dancing sessions accompanied by rhythmic drum-beating to induce a trance-like meditative state, that are believed to have been performed by Lal Shahbaz Qalandar.
 Men and women both participate in the dhamaal, though in portions of the shrine's courtyard that are roped off for use by each gender.
 The February 2017 bombing at the shrine was detonated during the dhamaal ceremony.

 Women known as muridiānī offer water to devotees at the shrine, while female devotees also hold up glasses towards Lal Shahbaz Qalandar's guluband necklace hanging at the shrine in order to seek blessings before passing the water to other devotees for consumption.